 Matthew Jenkins is recommended as a top ranked lawyer in the field of Defamation and Reputation Management by leading industry guide Chambers & Partners.

 Acting for a Defendant accused of conspiracy to breach freezing injunctions in order to evade judgment debts totalling over $4.6bn.
-Issues including privilege against self incrimination in relation to asset disclosure JSC BTA Bank v Ablyazov & Anr EWHC 289 (Comm); cross examination on asset disclosure under the Hague convention EWHC 1346 (Comm); the elements of a claim for unlawful means conspiracy and jurisdictional challenges based on the Lugano Convention: EWHC 230 (Comm) EWCA Civ 40 (appeal to the Supreme Court now pending).
+Issues including privilege against self incrimination in relation to asset disclosure JSC BTA Bank v Ablyazov & Anr EWHC 289 (Comm); application to set aside freezing injunction on the grounds of non-disclosure EWHC 259 (Comm); cross examination on asset disclosure under the Hague convention, including re-opening appeal to the Court of Appeal on the grounds that the Court was misled EWCA Civ 819; Supreme Court decision concerning the elements of a claim for unlawful means conspiracy and jurisdictional challenges based on the Lugano Convention: UKSC 19.

-Prosecuting multi million pound breach of contract claim against a member of the Saudi royal family, including successfully resisting appeal on the question of State Immunity: Harb v Prince Aziz EWCA Civ 481 and succeeding at trial in establishing liability Harb v Prince Aziz EWHC 3155 (Ch); contesting appeal on the questions of lack of judicial reasoning and alleged judicial bias EWCA Civ 556; successfully defeating application for an unless order in relation to non payment of interim costs EWHC 258 (Ch).
+Prosecuting multi million pound breach of contract claim against a member of the Saudi royal family, including successfully resisting appeal on the question of State Immunity: Harb v Prince Aziz EWCA Civ 481 and succeeding at trial in establishing liability Harb v Prince Aziz EWHC 3155 (Ch); contesting appeal on the questions of lack of judicial reasoning and alleged judicial bias EWCA Civ 556; successfully defeating application for an unless order in relation to non payment of interim costs EWHC 258 (Ch) and subsequent appeal EWCA Civ 2215.

 Acting for Defendant in claim for misfeasance involving consideration of tracing remedies and mixing of funds: Richard Hunt Investments Limited v Hunt EWHC 988 (Ch).